Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 The constant $\lambda_0$ is related to the gravitational constant\footnote{The relation between the gravitational constant and the scalar field in Brans-Dicke theory is given by $G(\lambda)=\frac{4+2\omega}{3+2\omega}\frac{1}{\lambda}$.
 If one assumes the experimentally measured value of $G$ at infinity to be $1$, $\lambda_0$ can be written in terms of the Brans-Dicke parameter $\omega$ as $\lambda_0=\frac{3+2\omega}{4+2\omega}$.}, and $\lambda_1$ is the leading-order non-constant part of the scalar field, which is closely connected to the additional polarization of the gravitational waves in Brans-Dicke theory.
 That $\lambda$ in Eq.~\eqref{eq:lambda_exp} has a similar expansion in $1/r$ as $\Phi$ in Eq.~\eqref{eq:Phi-fall-off} follows from the relation between $\lambda$ and $\Phi$ in Eq.~\eqref{eq:lambda_Phi}.

 For the two-metric, we take the expansion to be

 where $c_{AB}$, $D_{AB} $, and $E_{AB}$ are trace-free with respect to $q_{AB}$.
-The tensor $c_{AB}(u,x^A)$ is closely related to the shear of outgoing null geodesics near future null infinity, and is thus also related to the gravitational waves.
+The tensor $c_{AB}(u,x^A)$ is closely related to the shear of outgoing null geodesics at large $r$, and is thus also related to the gravitational waves.

 We now substitute the expansion of $\lambda$ and $h_{AB}$ in Eqs.~\eqref{eq:lambda_exp} and~\eqref{eq:h_AB_expand} into the field equations, solve order by order in $r^{-1}$, and compute the metric functions and their corresponding evolution equations.
 We begin with the curved-space, scalar wave equation in Eq.~\eqref{eq:lambda}.
-We find that the assumption of $\lambda_0=\,$constant is consistent with these field equations, and at $O(r^{-2})$, the wave equation reduces to the expression $\partial_r(\partial_u\lambda_1)=0$, which implies that $\partial_u \lambda_1 = N_{(\lambda)}(u,x^A)$ is an arbitrary function.
+The explicit forms, in Bondi coordinates, of Eq.~\eqref{eq:lambda} and the hypersurface equations in Eq.~\eqref{eq:Field} are given in Appendix~\ref{sec:app}.
+We find that the assumption of $\lambda_0=\,$constant is consistent with these field equations; at $O(r^{-2})$, the wave equation reduces to the expression $\partial_r(\partial_u\lambda_1)=0$, which implies that $\partial_u \lambda_1 = N_{(\lambda)}(u,x^A)$ is an arbitrary function.
 An analogous equation arises for the evolution of the tensor $c_{AB}$, which leads to $\partial_u c_{AB}$ being unconstrained (and equal to an arbitrary symmetric, trace-free tensor that gets called the Bondi news tensor, which is defined below).
 To obtain higher-order terms in the wave equation, we need to first solve for some functions in the Bondi metric.